-a) If an employee who is the subject of the complaint is a College representative at any step of the grievance procedure, then the b) College and/or Association representatives, in the course of investigating a harassment grievance, shall have due regard for the privacy and confidentiality of the grievor, witnesses, and all employees involved in the grievance.
+a) If an employee who is the subject of the complaint is a College representative at any step of the grievance procedure, then the c) Arbitration:

+- Association may present the grievance to another appropriate representative designated by the College President. - b) College and/or Association representatives, in the course of investigating a harassment grievance, shall have due regard for the privacy and confidentiality of the grievor, witnesses, and all employees involved in the grievance.